nu11ptr/rdbg/rdbg/README.md

 rdbg::vals!(world, 1 + 1);
 ```

-That works fine for servers and long running programs, but since the messages are delivered
+That works fine for servers and long-running programs, but since the messages are delivered
 via a different thread there is an implicit race condition.
 As such, if your program
-is not a server or long running you will likely need the `wait_and_quit` function at
+is not a server or long-running you will likely need the `wait_and_quit` function at
 the end of your program.
 This will pause execution until all messages have been sent
 via the TCP socket.